golfomania/PowerShell_syncFilesFromSharePointToServer/README.md

 A new Website is created in SharePoint.

-Two a additional document library is created.
+An additional document library is created.

 - The default document library is used as source for the files to sync down
 - the additional document library is used as place where the already synced files are moved to to avois overwriting